SCA Press Text

 La Chinoise, Jean-Luc Godard, 1967

 Arendt categorises art-making as „work“, something artificial is put into the world which is not primarily thought for consumption. „Working“ as an activity which (ideally) makes oneself feel at home in the world.
 What does it mean to feel at home in the world?
 To settle down?
 To keep moving?
 To reconcile with reality?
 To understand?
-For the 1996 show "Austria im Rosennetz"/"wunderkammer österreich" at MAK Vienna the Austrian Sculptor Franz West constructed sofas with iron frames and foam mattresses loosely covered with Oriental or African fabrics.
+For the 1996 show "Austria im Rosennetz"/"wunderkammer österreich" at MAK Vienna the Austrian sculptor Franz West constructed sofas with iron frames and foam mattresses loosely covered with West-African wax fabrics.
 Critics saw these objects as „ontologically loose, and novel“ and as an invitation for the viewer to engage with the object, to become an active part of the installation.
-We might ask now, why it needed the other, the colourful far away, to feel at home in the white gallery.
+We might ask now, why did it need the Other, the "colourful far away", to make the white western subject feel at home in the white gallery?
 Sold on the art market these sofas became expensive obligatory objects of desire to be found in the stilish homes, galleries or studios of the rich Western intellectual class.
 And yet again, art serves a lifestyle.

 At Galeria Plusminusnula, Nora-Swantje Almes and Elena Strempek assemble a variation of Franz West sofas and an audio-installation which investigates questions and condition of contemporary labour, art-making and, yes, love.
 'Shores of Crucial Activity“ opens up a dialogue, not restricted to only two people talking to each other but rather in the Greek sense of the word διάλογος, diá-logos - the flowing of words.